Rahul's leadership necessary, Congress to organise Chintan Shivir, say party leaders after meeting at Sonia's residence

 He said the meeting was held in a positive atmosphere and there will be more such meetings.

-"There will also be a Chintan Shivir like Panchmani and Shimla," Chavan said.
+"There will also be a Chintan Shivir like Panchmarhi and Shimla," Chavan said.

 He said that party leaders will sit together during Chintan Shivir and give their suggestions to strengthen the party and discuss the way ahead.